Product Care - Originals

 Best cleaning method is to use canned compressed air to blow away surface dust.
 Another technique involves using a dry soft sable brush to lightly brush the surface in order to dislodge dust while holding a vacuum, off the surface, to capture and remove debris.
 Another method for spot cleaning is to use a Q-tip moistened with saliva to gently rub away dirt that won’t come off otherwise.
 Be careful not to bump or scratch the painting while cleaning it.
 If your artwork is quite dirty, consult a professional art curator, such as your professional art framer as to best solutions.

-Mold: The back of your canvas should be checked periodically for mold and mildew.
+Mold: If your painting is unbacked with paper, the back of your canvas should be checked periodically for mold and mildew.
 Should your painting get black or white spots of mold on the back of the canvas lightly mist it with one of these to stop mold growth:

 • Lysol (a brand of anti-germ/bacteria cleaner – the spray and not the liquid form) is recommended by the New Orleans Conservation Guild.